 Our Hot Yoga Teacher Training takes place in the spring.
-This program is overseen by E-RYTs and Original Hot Yoga Association (OHYA) instructors, and will provide a wide-ranging overview of the traditional Hot series as well as practices from the Ghosh lineage that inspired its development.
+This program is overseen by ERYTs and Level 2 teachers in the Original Hot Yoga Association (OHYA) instructors, and will provide a wide-ranging overview of the traditional Hot series as well as practices from the Ghosh lineage that inspired its development.

 You will leave this training knowing how to teach the traditional Hot Yoga series along with modifications and additions that can greatly expand and enhance the student experience.

-Here at Yoga Pod we offer scholarships for traditionally underserved communities and those who may be experiencing financial hardship.
+Here at Yoga Pod we offer scholarships for traditionally underserved communities.
 We recognize that structural and institutional racism exists in the yoga, fitness, and wellness community.
-We know that financial barriers are a contributing factor in maintaining the status quo.
 While scholarships are not a new offering at Yoga Pod, we believe that a BIPOC & non-dominant identities specific scholarship is a necessary next step toward increasing the diversity and inclusivity of our teachers and our trainings at Yoga Pod and beyond.

-1) BIPOC (Black, Indigenous, and People of Color) or other non-dominant identities/traditionally underrepresented groups such as LGBTQIA+
+We are currently offering scholarships to the BIPOC (Black, Indigenous, and People of Color) or other non-dominant identities/traditionally underrepresented groups such as LGBTQIA+.